-The Center for the History of Music Theory and Literature, sponsored by the Jacobs School of Music, provides a home for such international projects as the Thesaurus Musicarum Latinarum, a six-million-word online database of Latin music theory ranging from the time of Augustine through the sixteenth century; Traités français sur la musique, an online database of French sources with over three million words; saggi musicali italiani, an online database of Italian music theory; the online database, Texts on Music in English from the Medieval and Early Modern Eras; Musical Borrowing: An Annotated Bibliography; Studies in the History of Music Theory and Literature, a monograph series of critical texts and translations; and other projects.
-Information on current CHMTL activities is available at http://www.chmtl.indiana.edu/.
+The Center for the History of Music Theory and Literature, sponsored jointly by the Jacobs School of Music and the Office of Research and the University Graduate School, provides a home for such international projects as the Thesaurus Musicarum Latinarum, a fivemillion-word online database of Latin music theory ranging from the time of Augustine through the sixteenth century; Doctoral Dissertations in Musicology and DDM-Online; saggi musicali italiani, an online database of Italian music theory; Greek and Latin Music Theory, a monograph series of critical texts and translations; and other projects.
+Information on current CHMTL activities is available at www. music.indiana.edu/chmtl.